stanosmith/random-art-experiment/README.md

 # random-art-experiment

-An art experiment where each user experiences a different set of random audio, imagery and text.
+An art experiment where each user experiences a random set of audio, imagery and text.